terra-money/finder/README.md

 npm install
 ```

-### Configure the environement variables
+### Configure the environment variables

 If required, edit `.env.development`.
-For local development you might want to use this configuration:
+For local development, you might want to use the following configuration:

 ```
 HOST=localhost